Satyananda Stokes: Biography

 Stokes was a critic of the Christ myth theory.
 He authored the book The Historical Character of the Gospel published by the Christian Literature Society for India, Madras.
 It was republished in London as The Gospel According to Jews and Pagans (1913).
 He argued for the historicity of Jesus and his crucifixion.

-Samuel applied himself to improving the farmland he had purchased and was able to access scholarly resources unknown to the other villagers in this endeavour.
-He identified a new strain of apples developed by the Stark brothers of Louisiana, United States as being suitable to the Simla Hills and began cultivating them on his farm in Kotgarh.
-This was in the year 1916.
-The resulting bumper crops, coupled with Samuel's access to the white people who ran the export business in Delhi encouraged the other farmers to do as Samuel was doing, and he helped them wholeheartedly in every way.
-Indeed, he purchased more land and devoted it to growing apple cultivars which the villagers would use to seed their own farms.
-The local economy was vastly reinvigorating.
+Samuel applied himself to improving the farmland he had purchased and was able to access scholarly resources unavailable to the other villagers.
+He identified a new strain of apples developed by the Stark brothers of Louisiana, United States as being suitable to the Simla Hills and began cultivating them on his farm in Kotgarh in 1916.
+The resulting bumper crops, coupled with Samuel's access to European settlers who ran the export business in Delhi encouraged the other farmers to do as Samuel was doing.
+Over the next few decades he purchased more land and devoted it to growing apple cultivars which the villagers would use to seed their farms.
+These efforts invigorated the local economy.

 This happy idyll was shattered with the loss of his son Tara to amoebic dysentery.
-He moved closer to Hinduism and a few years later in 1932 he converted to Hinduism, taking the name "Satyananda" while his wife Agnes changed her name to "Priyadevi".
-Stokes' decision to convert to Hinduism was painful for his wife Agnes because it would cut her off from those she loved but she was prepared to follow the rest of the family through the painful readjustment.
+In 1932, Samuel converted to Hinduism, taking the name "Satyananda" while his wife Agnes changed her name to "Priyadevi".
+Stokes' decision to convert to Hinduism was difficult for his wife Agnes, as it led to estrangement from her family.

-Stokes had always had a strong sense of social justice and later became active in India's freedom struggle for independence from Great Britain.
+Stokes had a strong sense of social justice and later became active in India's freedom struggle for independence from Great Britain.
 Stokes had the rare honour of being the only American to become a member of the All India Congress Committee (AICC) of the Indian National Congress.
 Along with Lala Lajpat Rai, he represented Punjab.
 He was the only non-Indian to sign the Congress manifesto in 1921, calling upon Indians to quit government service.
-He was jailed for sedition and promoting hatred against the British government in 1921, becoming the only American to become a political prisoner of Great Britain in the freedom struggle.
+He was jailed for sedition and for promoting hatred against the British government in 1921, becoming the only American to become a political prisoner of Great Britain in the freedom struggle.
 On Stokes’ arrest, Mahatma Gandhi wrote: "That he (Stokes) should feel with and like an Indian, share his sorrows and throw himself into the struggle, has proved too much for the government.
 To leave him free to criticise the government was intolerable, so his white skin has proved no protection for him…"

-He died on 14 May 1946 after an extended illness shortly before Indian independence.
+Samuel died on 14 May 1946 after an extended illness shortly before Indian independence.